-Join Mike Meyers for an in-depth discussion in this video Cameras and camcorders, part of CompTIA A+ Exam Prep (220-901) Part 3: Peripherals and Building a PC.
+Join Mike Meyers for an in-depth discussion in this video Cameras and camcorders, part of CompTIA A+ (220-901) Cert Prep: 3 Peripherals and Building a PC.

 - It seems these days almost everybody has…a digital still or video camera.…They're great.…Everybody loves using them…and boy, there's nothing better than…all those Disney World pictures…that you can go through with these cameras, right?…Well, the A+ exams want you to concentrate…on how do you configure these devices…in terms of working with them on a PC.…There's really not that much to do.…With a camera like this, you've got two choices.…So I see it's got a USB connection…and I also, oh, this is actually kind of cool,…I have am HDMI port as well.…